 Event Tech Case Studies, Applications, Technologies

-Wearable technology is slow but steadily becoming a revolution in the event industry.
-While the wearable technology has been already offering applications for consumer, business, emergency service and military users; wearable technology companies, entrepreneurs, marketers, and developers are now looking for novel ideas and concepts to come up with smart wearable devices that can serve the needful to the mass.
+Wearable technology is slowly but steadily becoming a revolution in the event industry.
+It has been around for quite some time, but has been explored into many new applications as of late.
+Wearable technology has been already offering applications for consumer, business, emergency service and military users.
+However, developers are now looking for new applications and ideas that incorporate smart wearable devices that can serve a mass majority.
 Wearable incorporates high-tech information with simple and convenient design.

-Implantable, also referred to as “embeddable,” technology refers to a class of objects that can be inserted directly into the human body.
+Implantable, also referred to as embeddable, is the technology that refers to a class of objects that can be inserted directly into the human body.
 For events purposes, this type of wearable is rarely used.
 However, huge advancements in this area of technology have been developed particularly to assist in the medical field.

-Similar to smartwatches, head mounted displays involve a wide range of features and functions that is similar to an Iphone.
+As the name suggest, head mounted displays are mounted over the head.
+The functions are similar to smartwatches, it displays involve a wide range of features and functions that is similar to an iPhone.

 Notifications and texts